-HIPAA regulates the transmission of patient information to ensure it remains confidential and secure.
-For patient referrals via email, this means ensuring that the email communication meets specific standards:
+Adhering to HIPAA regulations during the transmission of PHI ensures that it remains confidential and secure.
+For patient referrals via email, this means ensuring that the email communication meets specific standards, such as:

-- Audit controls: Healthcare organizations must have mechanisms in place to track and record who accesses PHI through email.
-The HHS mentioned in a cybersecurity letter that “The HIPAA Security Rule provision on Audit Controls (45 C.F.R. § 164.312(b)) requires Covered Entities and Business Associates to implement hardware, software, and/or procedural mechanisms that record and examine activity in information systems that contain or use electronic protected health information (ePHI).”
-By monitoring email communications and the systems that manage patient referrals, organizations can ensure compliance with HIPAA, mitigate the risk of data breaches, and maintain the integrity of patient information.
+Healthcare organizations must have mechanisms in place to track and record who accesses PHI through email.
+The HHS notes, in a cybersecurity letter, that “The HIPAA Security Rule provision on Audit Controls (45 C.F.R. § 164.312(b)) requires Covered Entities and Business Associates to implement hardware, software, and/or procedural mechanisms that record and examine activity in information systems that contain or use electronic protected health information (ePHI).”
+Organizations can ensure HIPAA compliance, reduce the risk of data breaches, and uphold the integrity of patient information by monitoring email communications and systems managing patient referrals.

 Choosing a HIPAA compliant email service

 Not all email services are HIPAA compliant by default.
-Many popular platforms like Gmail, Outlook, and Yahoo! are not suitable for sending PHI unless configured with enhanced security features.
-Here are the essential characteristics of a HIPAA compliant email provider:
+Common platforms like Gmail, Outlook, and Yahoo! must be configured to meet the security requirements to be appropriate for sending PHI.
+Here are the characteristics of a HIPAA compliant email provider:

 - Business associate agreement (BAA): HIPAA requires that covered entities (healthcare providers) sign a BAA with any service provider handling PHI.
 This agreement holds the email provider accountable for safeguarding the information.

-- Data backup: The email provider must securely back up all communications to prevent data loss.
+- Data backup: Selecting an email provider that securely backs up all communications can prevent data loss.

 Paubox

 Paubox Email Suite is a HIPAA compliant email platform designed specifically to provide secure communication for healthcare organizations.
-Unlike many traditional email services, Paubox ensures seamless encryption without requiring recipients to log in to a separate portal to view emails, making it user-friendly for both healthcare providers and patients.
-This seamless encryption occurs automatically, ensuring that sensitive information, such as patient referrals or medical records, is protected at all times during transmission.
+Unlike many traditional email services, Paubox provides seamless encryption that allows recipients to view emails without logging into a separate portal.
+This user-friendly approach benefits both healthcare providers and patients.
+Furthermore, this seamless encryption occurs automatically, ensuring that sensitive information, such as patient referrals or medical records, is protected at all times during transmission.

 Best practices for email referrals